maeklong/maeklong.github.io/Juniper/JNCDA.md

 + **Feedback : The modular requirements RFP element includes the number of wireless connections that are needed and a in-depth traffic analysis.**
 + traffic flow analysis
 + **Feedback : The traffic flow analysis will help you determine many variables that will assist you in understanding what is needed when developing the new design.**
++ **to understand the types of applications on the network and how often those applications are used**

 ### aspects of greenfield projects
 + New networks with few or no restraints to consider.